Horizon 7.8 AT Review

 Aside from this motor improvement, the screen change is the real stand-out change to the 7.8 AT when compared to its more affordable sibling.
-Using and LED/TFT screen makes for a big improvement in legibility; its white counters are easy to read, and its green/yellow/red graphed indications easily stand out, making the display very easy to read at a quick glance.
+Using and LED/TFT screen makes for a big improvement in legibility with its white counters being easy to read, and its green/yellow/red graphed indications easily stand out, making the display very easy to read at a quick glance.
 On its own, this is great, but once you consider the competition in the near-$2k price range it all falls pretty flat.
 Just about everyone else in this price bracket is offering a full-color high definition touchscreen display.
-Sure, throw your tablet on the built-in shelf and the display screen doesn’t REALLY matter any more, but you really shouldn’t be needing to use your own device once you get up to this price point.
+Sure, throw your tablet on the built-in shelf and the display screen doesn’t really matter any more, but you really shouldn’t be needing to use your own device once you get up to this price point.

 As noted above, the grip-mounted roller controls for speed and incline are very practical and effective, regardless of whether you’re running intervals or just want to change up your pace and incline on the fly.
 After a few uses you’ll quickly realize how intuitive these controls really are.

 Keep in mind, the treadmill itself weighs 330 lbs, which means some assistance will be required during set up.
 We do really like the 3-Zone Variable Response Cushioning system which has been demonstrated to significantly reduce impact on joints and spine.
 This system provides unique support at the front, middle, and end, zones of the running surface so as to adapt to a runner’s stride.
 The FeatherLight Folding system provides a safe and easy way to lock and unlock the treadmill while stored away.
 In terms of comfort, the treadmill is built with a single fan system.
 This might not be sufficient for some users, particularly those over 6′ tall as it’s placed low and isn’t particularly strong.